Unit 2 Ferry Wharf

-To end on a positive note, even after initial discontent we can always try adjusting an invention to meet the public expectations.
-As for VAR - in the pilot experiment - yesterday’s game (Arsenal vs. Chelsea) showed VAR on the Emirates big screens.
+To end on a positive note, even after initial discontent, we can always try adjusting an invention to meet public expectations.
+As for VAR – in the pilot experiment – yesterday’s game (Arsenal vs. Chelsea) showed VAR on the Emirates big screens.
 And there’s more: those who were watching the game on TV could hear the referees’ dialogue.
-Hopefully we’re one step closer to find a perfect solution….
+Hopefully, we’re one step closer to finding a perfect solution.

 Let’s enjoy the upcoming matches, welcome VAR (it doesn’t look like it’s going anywhere) & embrace change!

 David Waddell is the Managing Director at Harvey John.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.